Limit Order Books: Challenges of Studying LOBs

-It is a well-established empirical fact that order flows depend on both $L(t)$ and on recent order flows \cite{Biais:1995, Ellul:2003,Hall:2006, Hollifield:2004, Lo:2010, Sandas:2001}.
-From a perfect-rationality perspective, this can be thought of as market participants reacting to the changing state of the market; from a zero-intelligence perspective, this can be thought of as order flow rates depending on $L(t)$ and on recent order flows.
-From either perspective, a key task is to uncover the structure of such conditional behaviour, either to understand what information market participants evaluate when making decisions or to quantify the conditional structure of order flows.
+It is a well-established empirical fact that current order flows depend on both $\mathcal{L}(t)$ and on recent order flows \citep{Biais:1995, Ellul:2003,Hall:2006, Hollifield:2004, Lo:2010, Sandas:2001}.
+From a perfect-rationality perspective, this can be seen as traders reacting to the changing state of a market; from a zero-intelligence perspective, it can be considered as order flow rates depending on $\mathcal{L}(t)$ and on their recent history.
+Either way, a key task is to uncover the structure of such conditional behaviour, either to understand what information traders evaluate when making decisions or to quantify the conditional structure of order flows.

-However, the state space is huge: if there are $P$ different choices for price, the state space of the depth profile is $\mathbb{Z}^P$.
-This makes it very difficult to investigate such dependences, as the number of variables upon which to condition is so large.
-Therefore, a key task in LOB modelling is to find a way to simplify the evolving, high-dimensional state space, while retaining the important features.
-Although some suggestions for such dimensionality reduction have been made (see, e.g., \cite{Cont:2010c, Eliezer:1998, Smith:2003}), there is no consensus about a simplified state space upon which a very general LOB model can be constructed.
+A problem with studying conditional behaviour is that the state space of an LOB is huge: if there are $P$ different choices for price in a given LOB, then the state space of the current depth profile alone, expressed in units of the lot size $\sigma$, is $\mathbb{Z}^P$.
+This makes it very difficult to investigate conditional dependences, as the number of variables is so large.
+Therefore, a key modelling task is to find a way to simplify the evolving, high-dimensional state space, while retaining an LOB's important features.
+Some authors have proposed ways to reduce dimensionality (see, e.g., \citet{Cont:2010c, Eliezer:1998, Smith:2003}), but there is no consensus about a simplified state space upon which very general LOB models can be constructed.